iDash3/miniSAM/README.md

 # TinySAM: Plug and play ONNX SAM segmentation in the browser

 TinySAM is a JavaScript library for performing image segmentation directly in the browser using ONNX models.
-It is a lightweight, distilled version of Meta AI's original Segment Anything Model (SAM), specifically optimized for efficient in-browser execution.
+It uses a lightweight, distilled version of Meta AI's original Segment Anything Model (SAM), specifically optimized for efficient in-browser execution.

 The training code used for the model distillation process will be made available soon.
 TinySAM provides a stateful API for interactive segmentation by allowing users to add include/exclude clicks on an image.